SergKam/agent-smith-team/apps/taskManager/README.md

 - **Models**: Represent the domain entities and enums.
 - **Repositories**: Handle data access and database interactions.
 - **Services**: Contain business logic and interact with repositories.
 - **API Handlers**: Define the API routes and handle HTTP requests and responses.
+The comments API has been refactored to use individual actions for better modularity and maintainability.
+The endpoint for fetching comments has been updated to `/comments?filter={"taskId":123}`.
 - **Middleware**: Handle cross-cutting concerns like error handling.
 - **Database**: Initialize and manage database connections and schema.
 - **Types**: Generated TypeScript types from the OpenAPI specification.